You must be logged in as a CAT member to see this page.

 If you’ve ever enjoyed walking through the city and checking out its eye-catching murals, attending a free Shakespeare play in Forest Park, enjoying a performance at the Muny, or savoring a beer and a concert at the Sheldon, then the Regional Arts Commission of St. Louis has impacted you on a personal level.

-For the past forty years, RAC has funded the arts and sponsored the work of hundreds of playwrights, musicians, visual artists, and creatives of all disciplines.
+For the past 40 years, RAC has funded the arts and sponsored the work of hundreds of playwrights, musicians, visual artists, and creatives of all disciplines.

 St. Louis, a midwestern city often overlooked by major publications, awards and art critics, is a vibrant hub of culture, artistic endeavors and community art education, largely due to this funding.